mhaidarhanif/mhaidarhanif-astro/README.md

 ## Contributing

-If you have any idea, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
+If you have any idea, suggestions, or find any bugs, feel free to open a discussion, or an issue, or create a pull request.
 That would be very useful for all of us and we would be happy to listen and take action.

-## Acknowledgeme
+## Acknowledgments

-Initially the template made by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/mhaidarhanif/mhaidarhanif-web/graphs/contributors).
+Initially, the template was made by [onWidget](https://onwidget.com)](https://onwidget.com) and maintained by a community of [contributors](https://github.com/mhaidarhanif/mhaidarhanif-web/graphs/contributors).

 ## License